 Learning a language that somebody picked for you and learning it only for a very limited time might seem counter-intuitive and against all principles of decent learning methods.
 Under normal circumstances I couldn’t agree more – except this is where the challenge lies!

 The Language Jam is not about who can learn the most within given time, it’s about being open-minded and working with something that might not have been your first choice to begin with.
-It’s about leaving your language comfort zone, giving it all you’ve got in a restricted time, learning about new cultures and struggle together with other participants.
+It’s about leaving your language comfort zone, giving it your all in a restricted time.
+It's about learning about new cultures and struggling together with other participants.
 And most importantly: It’s about having fun!
 Once the weekend and the challenge are over, you never have to look at that language again if you want.
 Case closed.
 You can now return to your normal schedule as if nothing has ever happened.

 I made some adjustments to the Language Jam and hope it will be more enjoyable for all of you.
 It is wonderful how this project keeps growing with your help and I am always thankful for feedback and constructive criticism.
 As always, hit me up if you have any questions!